 Ultrasound School in NYC with Program Overviews

 The New York City (NYC) area has several schools within ten miles of the downtown that offer ultrasound programs.
-Learn about the certificate and degree programs, admission info and program requirements for three of these schools to make an informed education decision.
+Learn about the certificate and degree programs, admission info and program requirements for two of these schools to make an informed education decision.

 New York City Ultrasound Schools

-- Another private school option is the New York Methodist Hospital Center for Allied Health Education in Brooklyn, located about ten miles from Manhattan's downtown.
+- A private school option is the New York Methodist Hospital Center for Allied Health Education in Brooklyn, located about ten miles from Manhattan's downtown.
 The center's School of Diagnostic Medical Sonography offers a 2-year training program, which allows students to transfer credits towards a bachelor's degree at an affiliated college.